GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/train/README.md

 ![Usage_schema](doc/images/datasets-generator.png)

-The entire training, test and validation sets are not loaded all at once in the RAM, but by batches of the specified size.
+The entire training, test and validation sets are not loaded all at once in the RAM, but in batches of a fixed size specified in the `batch size`configuration variable.
 Two custom data loaders (custom data generatores) have been created for this pourpose folowing the rules specified in by this [tensorflow custom datagenerator guide](https://www.tensorflow.org/guide/data).

-Both of them take the exact ammount of `.csv` files specified in the `batch size`configuration variable; and label each one given the activity specified in the `.csv` tittle.
+Both of them take the exact ammount of `.csv` files, and label each one given the activity specified in the `.csv` tittle.
 The first one will use the raw csv as a input matrix for the NN.
 Whereas the second data generator should one be used with `OrientationJoints.csvs` and will split the data of the csv into a fourth channel matrix; each channel will represent a 4D dimension and will only contain quaternion samples from one dimension.
 Here there is an example of the ***dataGenerator4D***:

 ![Usage_schema](doc/images/4d_data_generator.png)